Jay Scott Pike: Comic books

 He recalled that soon after entering comics, the self-censorship Comics Code Authority impacted on his art.
 "I was drawing jungle girl comics: Jann of the Jungle and Lorna the Jungle Queen and it seems like another one, too, and I can remember I got a whole book back and had to make the bosoms smaller on the jungle girl, whichever one it was, and when she was flying through the trees on a vine or something her skirt couldn't go above her knees.
 I can remember having to go over the whole book and having to fix those things."

 His final Atlas/Marvel works were the six-page story "When a Romance Ends" in Love Romances #87 (May 1960), and the five-page "Love or Infatuation?", written by Stan Lee, years later in issue #105 (May 1963).
 Many of Pike's 1950s Atlas stories were reprinted by Marvel Comics in the 1970s.

 Pike began drawing for rival DC Comics in the mid-1960s, beginning with the 12-page story "In the Name of Love", starring Wendy Winthrop, Television Model, by an unknown writer, in Girls' Romances #99 (March 1964).
 He primarily drew for the publisher's romance comics, including Heart Throbs, Our Love Story, Secret Hearts, and Young Love.
-For Heart Throbs, Pike and inker Russ Jones illustrated the feature "3 Girls—Their Lives—Their Loves," which ran from 1966–1970.
+For Heart Throbs, Pike and inker Russ Jones illustrated the feature "3 Girls—Their Lives—Their Loves," which ran from 1966 to 1970.

-In addition to his DC romance work, Pike as both writer and artist created the undersea superheroine Dolphin in Showcase #79 (Dec.
-1968).
-His stories continued to appear in DC Comics through Girls' Love Stories #180 (Dec.
-1973).
+In addition to his DC romance work, Pike as both writer and artist created the undersea superheroine Dolphin in Showcase #79 (December 1968).
+His stories continued to appear in DC Comics through Girls' Love Stories #180 (December 1973).